 sudo pip install --upgrade resilient-circuits

-Install the required software for the function (if not already installed):
+To install the package, you must first unzip it then install the package as follows:

 sudo pip install fn_splunk_integration-<version>.tar.gz

 Configure the Python components

 The ‘resilient-circuits’ components run as an unprivileged user, typically named `integration`.
 If you do not already have an `integration` user configured on your appliance, create it now.